2025-ilaria/project-/rdf-triples.md

 ---
 5️⃣ **RDF Triple for type of architecture**

-🔍Using a **zero-shot prompt technique**, we asked ChatGPT to create a RDF Triple with this information:
+🔍Using a **zero-shot prompt technique**, we asked ChatGPT to create a RDF Triple:

 ![Screenshot](assets/css/Screenshot%20prompt%20dc%20type%20triple.png)